mafintosh/torrent-stream/README.md

 ## How can I help?

 1. Open issues on things that are broken
-3. Fix open issues by sending PRs
+2. Fix open issues by sending PRs
-2. Help making the documentation better
+3. Add documentation

 ## License